advaith334/meshAI/README.md

-# MeshAI - AI-Powered Focus Group Platform
+# MeshAI - an simulation of AI Agent Communigyt

 An innovative platform that transforms traditional market research.
 Demo use case focuses on AI-powered focus groups, enabling businesses to gather authentic insights from AI agents with customized personas that simulate real customer behaviors and perspectives.